junxit/us-congress-code/title-10/chapter-7/sec-171a.md

 (Added Pub.
 L. 113–66, div.
 A, title X, § 1052(a)(1), Dec.
 26, 2013, 127 Stat.
 859; amended Pub.
 L. 114–92, div.
 A, title XVI, § 1651, Nov.
 25, 2015, 129 Stat.
 1121; Pub.
 L. 114–328, div.
 A, title XVI, § 1661, Dec.
 23, 2016, 130 Stat.
 2613; Pub.
 L. 115–91, div.
 A, title X, § 1081(a)(13), title XVI, § 1654(a)(1), Dec.
 12, 2017, 131 Stat.
 1595, 1758; Pub.
 L. 116–92, div.
 A, title XVI, § 1661, Dec.
 20, 2019, 133 Stat.
 1772.)

 ## Notes

+1 So in original.
+Probably should be “Acquisition”.

 ### Amendments